ibm-cloud-docs/vmware-service/common/vmaas-understand-responsib.md

 ## Operating system licensing
 {: #vmaas-understand-responsib-os-mgmt}

-Operating system (OS) licensing refers to the operating system software and configuration that are deployed in virtual machines (VMs) or underlying bare metal servers.
+Operating system (OS) licensing refers to the operating system software and configuration that are deployed in virtual machines or underlying bare metal servers.

 | Item | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |